h2b7/MrXiaoM/README.md

 [![JavaScript](https://img.shields.io/badge/JavaScript-151623?style=for-the-badge&logo=javascript&logoColor=00FEC5)](https://www.javascript.com/)
 [![Japanese](https://img.shields.io/badge/Japanese-151623?style=for-the-badge&logo=headspace&logoColor=CE3F53)](#)

-I have a lot of amateur interests.
-I am also a video uploader, VOCALOID-like producer, illustrator, and so on.
+I have a lot of amateur interests.<br />
+I am also a video uploader:
+ - VOCALOID-like producer
+ - illustrator, and so on...<br />

 As a coder, I also know a few about C(Keil μvision)/C++/HTML/CSS/JavaScript/Shell/Python.
 My second language is only Kotlin and `if (it !is necessary) I.wouldUse().not()`.

+[<img align="right" width="42%" src="https://github.com/MrXiaoM/MrXiaoM/blob/main/afdian.jpg" alt="前往 爱发电 支持我"/>](https://afdian.com/a/mrxiaom)

-My major languages are Java and C# now.... eh..
+My major languages are Java and C# now....<br />eh..
 Chinese and English also.

-[<img align="right" width="42%" src="https://github.com/MrXiaoM/MrXiaoM/blob/main/afdian.jpg" alt="前往 爱发电 支持我"/>](https://afdian.com/a/mrxiaom)

 | Item | Infomation |
 | ---- | ---- |